bagnalla/zar/ocaml/zar/README.md

 build a 500000-sided die, but only ~1.85s and ~2.19s respectively to generate one million samples from them.

-The size of the in-memory representation of a coin with bias `p = n / d` is proportional to `d` (after bringing the fraction to reduced form).
+The size of the in-memory representation of a coin with bias `p = num / denom` is proportional to `denom` (after bringing the fraction to reduced form).
 The size of an `n`-sided die is proportional to `n`, and the size of a finite distribution to the sum of its weights.
 The formal results we provide are partial in the sense that they only apply to